fatihbalsoy/Solar3/readme.md

 ## Gameplay

-Scroll to move the camera closer or farther away from the planet.
+Scroll to move the camera closer or farther away from the selected object.

-Drag and click to orbit around the selected celestial object.
+Click and drag to orbit around the selected celestial object.

 Center an object on the screen by pressing the following keys: